natalieagus/50002/docs/Labs/supp-asm.md

 git clone https://github.com/natalieagus/lab-beta-assembly-starter
 ```

 Then open `bsim.jar`.
 This is a Beta CPU simulator.
-Open the file `lab5_submit.uasm` and work the answer for this lab there.
+Open the file `workspace.uasm` and work the answer for this lab there.

-## Submission and Questionnaire

-As usual, complete the questionnaire for this lab on eDimension before its due date.
-There's no need to submit the code.
-They are for practice purposes only and serve as a recap for your final exam.

 ## Related Materials
 The lecture notes on [Stack and Procedures](https://natalieagus.github.io/50002/notes/stackandprocedures) is closely related for this lab.
 Related sections include: